tira-io/teaching-ir-with-shared-tasks/tutorials/README.md

 This directory contains the tutorials that we will use in the IR lab in WiSe 2023.

-We recommend that you run this tutorials using dev containers with Docker (please find a suitable installation instruction [here](https://code.visualstudio.com/docs/devcontainers/containers)).
+You can easily run those tutorials online in a [Github Codespace](https://github.com/codespaces/new/webis-de/ir-pad/tree/main).
+If you want to learn more of the technical background, we recommend that you run this tutorials using dev containers with Docker (please find a suitable installation instruction [here](https://code.visualstudio.com/docs/devcontainers/containers)).
 A dev container allows you to directly work in the prepared Docker container so that you do not have to install the dependencies (which can sometimes be a bit tricky) on your own.
-If you do not have Docker installed (we highly recommend that you have a look into Docker), you can run everything within Google Colab.
+If you do not have Docker installed (we highly recommend that you have a look into Docker), you can run everything within [Codespace](https://github.com/codespaces/new/webis-de/ir-pad/tree/main).

 To run the tutorials on your machine, please: